-- on an actual basis; - on a pro forma basis to reflect the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of 9,890,580 shares of our common stock, (ii) outstanding warrants to purchase series D preferred stock becoming warrants to purchase shares of our common stock, upon the closing of this offering, and outstanding warrants to purchase shares of our series E preferred stock becoming warrants to purchase of our common stock, at a weighted average exercise price of \$17.55 per share of common stock, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, upon the closing of this offering, (iii) the automatic cashless exercise of the series E common warrants for 567,306 shares of our common stock and (iv) the filing of our restated certificate of incorporation; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 4,250,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to reflect the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on the initial public offering price of \$14.00 per share, will result in the issuance of 10,126,118 shares of our common stock, (ii) outstanding warrants to purchase series D preferred stock becoming warrants to purchase shares of our common stock, upon the closing of this offering, and outstanding warrants to purchase shares of our series E preferred stock becoming warrants to purchase 15,094 shares of our common stock, at a weighted average exercise price of \$11.32 per share of common stock, based on the initial public offering price of \$14.00 per share, upon the closing of this offering, (iii) the automatic cashless exercise of the series E common warrants for 567,306 shares of our common stock and (iv) the filing of our restated certificate of incorporation; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 5,000,000 shares of common stock in this offering at the initial public offering price of \$14.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Our capitalization following the closing of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information in conjunction with our consolidated financial statements and the related notes appearing at the end of this prospectus and the "Management's discussion and analysis of financial condition and results of operations" section and other financial information contained in this prospectus.